A note on tameness of families having bounded variation: Order preserving maps

 \begin{thm} \cite{GM-tame} Let $ (X,\leq)$ be a linearly ordered set and $(Y,\tau,\leq)$ a compact partially ordered space.
 Then every order preserving map $f: X \to (Y,\mu)$ is fragmented, where $\mu$ is the unique compatible uniformity on the compact space $Y$ and $X$ carries the interval topology. \end{thm} \begin{proof} First note that the question can be reduced to the case of $Y:=[0,1]$.
 Indeed, Lemma \ref{l:Nachbin} implies that there exists a point separating family $\{q_i: Y \to [0,1]\}_{i \in I}$ of order preserving \emph{continuous} maps.
 Clearly the composition of two order preserving maps is order preserving.
 Now by \cite[Lemma 2.3.3]{GM-rose} it is enough to show that every map $q_i \circ f$ is fragmented.
 So we can assume that our order preserving function is of the form $f: X \to Y=[0,1]$.
 We have to show that $f$ is fragmented.

 Now observe that one may assume that $X$ is compact.
 Indeed, for every LOTS $X$ (with its interval topology) there exists a compact LOTS $Z$ and an embedding of topological spaces and ordered sets $i: X \hookrightarrow Z$ (see for example, \cite[Exercise 3.12.3]{Eng}).
-Now define for every $z \in Z$.
-Then $F$ is a well defined increasing function on $Z$ which extends $f: X \to [0,1]$.
-Note that the fragmentability is a hereditary property.
-The fragmentability of $F: Z \to [0,1]$ guarantees the fragmentability of $f: X \to [0,1]$.
-So, below we assume that $X$ is compact.
+Now define